 Part VA — General jury precepts and panels

-[Heading inserted by No. 6 of 1981 s.
+[Heading inserted: No. 6 of 1981 s.
 10.]

 20. General jury precepts

 Subject to this Act, where jurors are required for any criminal or civil trial or trials in the Supreme Court, a circuit court, or the District Court, a general jury precept in the prescribed form shall be issued to the appropriate summoning officer referred to in section 21 or in section 25 requiring him to summon a sufficient number of jurors to attend on the trial or trials —